What to Do in Clyde: Central Otago’s Historic Town

 8. Treat Yourself to the Local Cuisine

 Speaking of “treats”, you are spoiled for choice when it comes to eateries and quaint cafes in Clyde.
 Try locally-grown berries at the Monte Christo Dessert Cafe & Gardens offering mouthwatering sweets.
 Or check out The Orchard Garden Cafe with a hedge canvas maze, a mudbrick old fruit packhouse and direct access to the Rail Trail.
-Or mix dining and heritage in one of the town’s historic buildings, such as The Post Office Cafe, The Bank Cafe or Dunstan Hotel.
+Or mix dining and heritage in one of the town’s historic buildings, such as The Post Office Cafe, The Old Clyde Bank or House & Cafe.

-Location: Monte Christo – 100 Springvale Road, Orchard Garden – 576 Dunstan Road, Post office Cafe – 2 Blyth Street, Bank Cafe – 31 Sunderland Street and Dunstan Hotel – 35 Sunderland Street.
+Location: Monte Christo – 100 Springvale Road, Orchard Garden – 576 Dunstan Road, Post Office Cafe – 2 Blyth Street, The Old Clyde Bank – 31 Sunderland Street.
+Dunstan House – 29 Sunderland Street.